Table of Contents

 About Langtang Trek

 The highest elevation of the Langtang walk is Kang Jing Gompa, which is 3900 meters above sea level.
 The journey begins at Syabrubesi (1460 meters).
-A day from Kang Jing Gompa, you may choose to hike Kang Jing Ri to enjoy the breathtaking 360-degree vistas of the Himalayas.
+A day from Kang Jing Gompa, you may hike Kang Jing Ri to enjoy the breathtaking 360-degree vistas of the Himalayas.

 The journey’s path provides several opportunities for ascents and descents and breathtaking views of the surrounding countryside, painted chortens, Buddhist prayer flags, and much more.

-The shortest time you may spend trekking in the Langtang valley is seven days, including two days for travel to and from Kathmandu and five days of active hiking.
+The shortest time you may spend trekking in the Langtang Valley is seven days, including two days for travel to and from Kathmandu and five days of active hiking.
 To get to the starting point of the Langtang Short Trek from Kathmandu, you will take a picturesque bus ride for around 6 to 7 hours.

 You will walk six hours a day on average.
 Your two-day journey to Kang Jin Gompa(3870 m), the highest point of your hike, begins when you set foot from Syabrubesi (2380m).
 You will then travel back to Syabrubesi and descend there in two days before continuing to Kathmandu.